 And finally, what do you love about Wimbledon Art Studios?

-Being at Wimbledon Art Studios now for almost 10 years - I cannot believe it – has allowed me to connect with many creative minds and make great friends.
+Being at Wimbledon Art Studios now for over 10 years - I cannot believe it – has allowed me to connect with many creative minds and make great friends.
 It is inspiring to work in this community of wonderful artists.